-Love or hate the winter time, there’s something to be said for the cooler months - whether it’s hunkering down in front of a movie on a cold, rainy evening, a big bowl of steamy soup to warm you from the inside out, or the warm glow of a wood burning fire.
+There’s something to be said for the cooler months – whether it’s hunkering down in front of a crackling fire, wrapping up warm for a walk in the rain, or dishing up a big bowl of steamy soup to warm you from the inside out.
+Bliss!

-That being said, those winter months also bring with them a fair few frustrations, and higher power bills are right up there at the top.
-Humph.
-But being the #CleverFlicker that you are, we know you’re all about being prepared for what’s ahead - and this winter we’ve got your electricity admin covered with a list of things to check before we take the deep dive into the cold.
-Read on!
+That being said, winter also brings with it a fair few frustrations, and higher power bills are right up there.
+But being the #CleverFlicker that you are, we know you’re all about being prepared for what’s ahead - we’ve got your electricity admin covered with a list of things to check as we take the deep dive into the cold.

 Has your household had a change of circumstances lately?

-Here in Aotearoa, distribution companies charge different metering rates for Low Users and Standard Users of electricity to ensure there’s a fair spread of cost amongst users.
-User Plans and rates are set by the distribution companies at thresholds based on kilowatt (kWh) usage per year.
-Households that use more than 8,000kWh each year should be on a Standard User plan, while households that use less than 8,000kWh over a year should be on a Low user plan.
+Lines companies charge different metering rates for Low Users and Standard Users to ensure there’s a fair spread of cost.
+User Plans are set at thresholds based on kilowatt (kWh) usage per year – households that use more than 8,000kWh each year should be on a Standard User plan, while households that use less than 8,000kWh should be on a Low User plan.
 From Christchurch south, however, the threshold is 9,000kWh.

-If you’ve had any changes to your household recently, like a new baby (congrats!), you’re working from home more, or a teen’s flown the nest, it can affect how much electricity you use and which plan is best for you.
+If you’ve had any changes to your household recently, like a new addition (congrats!), you’re working from home more, or you’ve swapped flatmates for couple life, it can affect how much power you use and which plan is best for you.

 What do your dashboard insights say?

-If you love mining deep into the world of your dashboard’s data you might have noticed that it holds the key to some important clues about your power usage and patterns.
-Your ‘Analyse’ tab is a treasure trove of interesting information and can even help you to see if there might be appliances in your home that are using more power than they should be.
+Your dashboard’s data holds the key to some important clues about your power usage and patterns.
+The ‘Analyse’ tab is a treasure trove of tidbits and can even help you identify appliances in your home that might be using more power than they should be.

 Our easy-to-understand dashboard illustrates when you use power and how much, so it’s a good idea to check your Analyse tab frequently to make sure your appliances aren’t having a party at home without you.